The Learning Maturity Model: Understanding Your Learning Culture

 Australian icon Reece is a strong believer in developing people.
 Their training focuses on nurturing a leadership mindset.
 Yet Reece realised that their training needed an update.
 Learners wanted mobile-friendly content that was available on demand.

-The organization also sought a stronger leadership focus and training that would challenge learners with relevant activities.
+The organisation also sought a stronger leadership focus and training that would challenge learners with relevant activities.
 Reece adopted a learning experience platform that supported a shift to Agile content development and a move to blended, personalised learning journeys.

 Learners benefit from always-on access and content that teaches and challenges them, with supporting content that allows for workflow learning and performance support.
 Reece worked closely with their learner population to develop the types of training that learners wanted.
 The resulting platform provides collaborative and social learning in a blended format.
 A range of leadership development journeys emphasise short daily learning moments, personal research, and action-oriented learning.
 Reece is developing targeted content in-house to meet the needs of its emerging leaders, now and into the future.